jacekslaby/saas/k-repository-schemas/README.md

-# K-Repository schemas (PoC)
+# K-Repository Schemas (PoC)

-The K-Repository schemas provides a logic to load Avro schemas (used on Kafka topics by K-Repository) into designated Schema Registry.
+The K-Repository Schemas provides a logic to load Avro schemas (used on Kafka topics by K-Repository) into designated Schema Registry.

 ## Getting Started

 ```
+# (assure that 'schema-registry' points to your `docker-machine ip`, e.g. 192.168.99.100 on virtualbox
+# e.g. by adding to hosts file)

+# Setup the environment
+set KRS_SCHEMA_REGISTRY_URL="http://schema-registry:8081"

-k-repository-schemas> mvn schema-registry:register
+mvn schema-registry:register
 [INFO] Scanning for projects...
 [INFO]
 [INFO] ------------< com.j9soft.saas.alarms:k-repository-schemas >-------------